Kevin Buzzacott: Career

+On 6 June 2020, he gave an 8-minute address to a large crowd in Adelaide at a Black Lives Matter protest, as part of the George Floyd protests in Australia.

-Awards
+Awards and recognition

 In 2001 Buzzacott was awarded the prestigious Nuclear-Free Future Award, in Ireland, which provided him with an opportunity to travel to Europe and speak to supporters of Indigenous land rights.

+In 2006, Buzzacott was awarded the Jill Hudson Award by Conservation SA.